DavidGilinsky/NightWatcher/README.md

 - Connects to the SQM-LE device and retrieves readings in a separate thread (if healthy)
 - Stores readings and site/environmental data in an RRDTool database
 - Monitors health status and enforces timeouts on device communication
+- Handles SIGHUP and SIGTERM for reloading and graceful shutdown
 - Ready for extension to support remote control and additional sensors

 ## License